hfcRed/Among-Us-Follower/README.md

 ## Download

-You can get the latest version of the Player Tracker in [Releases](https://github.com/hfcRed/Among-Us-Follower/releases/latest).
+You can get the latest version of the Follower in [Releases](https://github.com/hfcRed/Among-Us-Follower/releases/latest).

 ## CREDITS